raffazizzi/wartime-diamondback/_pages/incipit-index.md

 title: Incipit Index
 permanlink: /incipit-index/
 ---
-<p>This index is under development and additional composers and works will be added.
-Details about this project are available on this [page](https://annakijas1.github.io/rebalancing-music-canon/about/).</p>
+This index is under development and additional composers and works will be added.
+Details about this project are available on this [page](https://annakijas1.github.io/rebalancing-music-canon/about/).

-  <p>Composer's names appear in alphabetical order and are organized chronologically under the century of their birth.
-Incipits are transcribed from scores housed in the Lilly Music Library, unless otherwise noted. </p>
+Composer's names appear in alphabetical order and are organized chronologically under the century of their birth.
+Incipits are transcribed from scores housed in the Lilly Music Library, unless otherwise noted.

 <div class="toc">
   <h3>19th-century</h3>